dmentipl/plonk/docs/source/examples.rst

 Vector plot with coordinate tranform
 ------------------------------------

-Transform to cylindrical coordinates and plot velocity vectors.
+Transform to cylindrical coordinates and plot velocity vectors in the rz-plane.

 .. code-block:: pycon